Questions for Learners

 Q What is a typical Apprenticeship programme?

-An NVQ forms part of the Apprenticeship framework, alongside Functional Skills and normally a Technical Certificate.
-An NVQ consists of both mandatory and optional units, allowing learners a choice that will complement their job role.
+This forms part of the Apprenticeship framework, alongside Functional Skills and normally a technical certificate.
+Framework and Standards consists of both mandatory and optional units, allowing learners a choice that will complement their job role.

 Q What is employer’s commitment?